haiquangtran/Exam-Notes/AZURE-WEBSERVICES.md

       - If you need caching functionality in another type of application (for instance, a windows forms app), you should specifically use the ObjectCache class instead.
       - This class is only created once per AppDomain.
 Once created, it remains alive (even if it's empty) as long as the AppDomain is still active.
       - Cache items are implemented as name/value pairs where the name is implemented as string and value is object.
 You can put any serializable object in the cache.
+- **Implement Transactions**
+  - To provide reliable units of work that allow correct recovery from failures and keep a database consistent even in cases of system failure, when execution stops, and many operations upon a database remain uncompleted, with unclear status.
+  - To provide isolation between programs accessing a database concurrently.
+  - Fundamental concept: Serve to make database interactions all-or-nothing propositions.
+Once executed, they need to completely successfully, or need to be completely undone (left as they were).
+  - **ACID**
+    - Atomic =
+    - Consistent
+    - Isolated
+    - Durable
+  - **Transaction Isolation levels**
+    - One transaction needs to be kept from, or isolated from, all other transactions.
+    - The IsolationLevel enum is used to manage how multiple transactions interact with one another (controls the locking behaviour).
+There are two Isolation enums:
+      - One in System.Data.IsolationLevel
+      - Another in System.Transaction.IsolationLevel
+      - Both have the same values, so there isn't much to remember between the two other than the fact they exist; sometimes you need 1, and sometimes you need the other.
+(Serve same purpose but for two different sets of classes).
+    - **System.Data.IsolationLevel**
+      - Unspecified
+        - Transaction level being used cannot be determined.
+      - Chaos
+        - The pending changes from more highly isolated transactions cannot be overwritten.
+Not supported in SQL Server or Oracle
+      - ReadUncommitted
+        - No shared locks are issued; exclusive locks are not honored.
+The important implication is that this isolated level can result in a dirty read (Bad).
+      - ReadCommitted
+        - Shared locks are held during reads.
+Avoids dirty reads, however, the data can be changed before the end of the transaction, resulting in nonrepeatable reads or phantom data.
+      - Repeatable Read
+        - Locks are placed on all data used in the query, completely preventing others from updating any data covered by the lock.
+Stops nonrepeatable reads, but the phantom data problem is still possible
+      - Serializable
+        - Range lock is placed specifically on a DataSet.
+Noone else can update the data or insert rows into the set until transaction has completed.
+Although very powerful and robusy, this state can cause major problems if not used quickly.
+      - Snapshot
+        - An effective copy of the data is made, so one version of the application can read the data while another is modifying the same data.
+You can't see data from one transaction in another one, even if you run the query again.
+The size of them can also cause problems if overused.
+    - Changing the isolation level during execution
+      - If you encounter a situation in which a different isolationLevel is desired for different phases of the transaction's execution, the default isolationLevel of one set initially remains in effect for the life of the transaction, unless explicitly changed.
+      - It can be changed at anytime the transaction is alive.
+      - The new value takes effect at execution time, not parse time, so if the isolationLevel is changed somewhere midstream in execution, it applies to all remaining statements.
+  - **Distibuted Transactions**
+    - For example, using 3 third-party hosted applications for transactions (external services), sometimes these databases are not supported.
+    - Therefore microsoft made tools for distributed transactions.
+The core Transactions objects exist in the System.Transactions namespace.
+The two other relevant ones are the System.Data.SqlClient and System.Data.EntityClient namespaces (the latter being from the System.Data.Entity assembly).
+  - Managing transactions by using the API from the System.Transactions namespace
+    - TransactionScope class was introduced in version 2.0 of the .NET framework.  - Only thing you need to know is it has a method named Completed() that you should call if you are satisfied it completed successfully.
+      - Complete() tells the transaction manager that everything should be committed.
+If it isn't called, the transaction is automatically rolled back.
+Also when called correctly in a using block, if an exception is thrown during execution inside the TransactionScope, the transaction will be rolled back too.
+    - RELOOK AT THIS PART.
+  - Using the EntityTransaction
+    - Main purpose of this class is to specify a transaction for an EntityCommand or to use in conjunction with an EntityConnection.
+    - Has methods:
+      - Commit()
+      - Rollback()
+      - Dispose(), CreateObjReference(), ToString() etc.
+  - Using the SqlTransaction
+    - Smilar to EntityTransaction but with different names.
+- **Transaction Summary**
+  - There are several ways to implement database transactions in the current .NET framework, including using the EF SaveChanges method, the EntityTransaction, the SqlTransaction, and the TransactionScope.
+  - TransactionScope is often the quickest and easiest way to work with transactions in .NET
+  - IsolationLevel is common to every form of transaction and is the one thing that has the biggest effect on transaction behaviour.
+Its importance is often taken for granted, but it is probably the most important aspect of any transaction besides committing and rolling back.
+  - Transactions can take two forms: simple and distributed.
+You can often identify distributed transactions by seeing multiple or different types of connection objects.